Quantum Cryptography / Security Specialist

 Salary by seniority

-Approximate US base-salary ranges for 2026.
+Rough estimates of US base-salary ranges for 2026; treat these as ballpark figures rather than survey data.
 Government and defence roles often add a clearance premium; fintech total compensation adds bonus and equity.
-Major metros add 20-40%.
+Major metros typically pay 20-40% more.

 LevelBase rangeWhat changes